CASE STUDY: HOW AI MISREADS STRUCTURED WORK

 Phase 1 Structural Deficiency:

-Lack of deterministic entity definition
+Lack of clearly defined entity relationships

 Weak authority signal reinforcement